tuxintrouble/sigbit/README.md

 Sigbit is configured through a config.ini file.
 The location on this file is depending on your operating system and it is created during the first startup of the application.

 SigBit uses the first detected serial port by default.
 If you use a USB to serial adapter, it is advised to have it plugged in during the first startup of SigBit, so it can detect the serial port and write it to the configfile.
-Otherwise, and in some other cases, you may have do specify the correct serial port in the configfile, manually.
+Otherwise, and in some other cases, you may have do adjust this setting to the correct serial port in the configfile, manually.

-Comon values are /dev/ttyUSB0, /dev/ttyUSB1 or /devtty0, etc.
+Comon values on linux are **/dev/ttyUSB0**, **/dev/ttyUSB1**, etc for USB adapters or **/devttyS0**, **/devttyS1**, etc. for ports on the mainboard.

-On windows it will be something like COM1, COM2, etc.
+On windows it will be something like **COM1**, **COM2**, etc.

 >